Oceans Warming At Faster Rate Than Thought, Say Scientists

 The data, published in Thursday's edition of the journal Science, shows that the oceans have been through consistent changes since the late 1950s and have become a lot warmer since the 1960s.
 The oceans are heating up much faster than scientists reckoned in the UN assessment of climate change released in 2014.

 For the new study, scientists used data collected by a high-tech ocean observing system called Argo, an international network of more than 3,000 robotic floats that continuously measure the temperature and salinity of the water.
-Researchers used this data, along with other historic temperature information and studies, according to a report on CNN.com.
+Researchers used this data, along with other historic temperature information and studies,

 The study authors say the warming is due to climate change created by such human activities as the burning of fossil fuels.